PengSiyun/SNAD-data-Harmonization/README.md

 Goal: Harmonize 5+ years of social network data, clinical data, and neuroimaging data from 6 sources and softwares

-Run "Rule_all_participant" do file will excute all necessary do files in order to produce cleaned data
+Run "Rule_all" do file will excute all necessary do files in order to produce cleaned data

 Short summary of workflow of the Rule_all do file:
 1. run Pilot missing demo in Redcap: phone interviews to collect Demographics from ENSO; ENSO skipped demo if they participant in pilots